apogiatzis/encode-ai-chefgpt/report/multiagent_report.md

-## Multi agent ChefGPT intereaction report
+## Multi agent ChefGPT Interaction report

 This reports aims to summarise and observe the interaction between multiple ChefGPT agents.